Chart Color Schemes

 Health performance in Sawtell is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Sawtell faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population (~1,957 people), compared to 48.0% across Rest of NSW.
+Approximately 51% of its total population (~1,999 people) has private health cover, compared to 48.7% across the Rest of NSW.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 11.6 and 7.9% of residents respectively.
-64.7% of residents declare themselves completely clear of medical ailments, compared to 63.9% across Rest of NSW.
-The area has 26.2% of residents aged 65 and over (1,006 people), which is higher than the 23.9% in Rest of NSW.
-Health outcomes among seniors are above average, performing even better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, affecting 11.6% and 7.9% of residents respectively.
+About 64.7% of residents declare themselves completely clear of medical ailments, compared to 63.9% across the Rest of NSW.
+The area has 26.2% of residents aged 65 and over (1,028 people), which is higher than the 23.9% in the Rest of NSW.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health